 7. Can I rent Lacrosse Gear?

 AYLA has a limited amount of gear available for rental and as temporary loaners for our off-season clinics.
-It is available on a first-come-first-serve basis and is meant for new players or for players who require financial assistance and unable to purchase their own gear.
-We highly encourage return players to purchase their own gear.
-The 2019 cost for rental equipment is below:
+It is available on a first-come-first-serve basis for new players or for players who require financial assistance and unable to purchase their own gear.
+Return players are encouraged to purchase their own gear.
+The 2020 cost for rental equipment is below:

 8. Are there uniforms?